felixlu/awesome-stars/README.md

 - [ChinaSiro/claude-code-sourcemap](https://github.com/ChinaSiro/claude-code-sourcemap) -
 - [abhi1693/openclaw-mission-control](https://github.com/abhi1693/openclaw-mission-control) - AI Agent Orchestration Dashboard - Manage AI agents, assign tasks, and coordinate multi-agent collaboration via OpenClaw Gateway.
 - [garrytan/gstack](https://github.com/garrytan/gstack) - Use Garry Tan's exact Claude Code setup: 23 opinionated tools that serve as CEO, Designer, Eng Manager, Release Manager, Doc Engineer, and QA
-- [Lum1104/Understand-Anything](https://github.com/Lum1104/Understand-Anything) - Claude Code skills that turn any codebase into an interactive knowledge graph you can explore, search, and ask questions about (Multi-platform e.g., Codex are supported).
+- [Lum1104/Understand-Anything](https://github.com/Lum1104/Understand-Anything) - Skill that turn any codebase, Dockerfile, or docs into an interactive knowledge graph you can explore, search, and ask questions about.
+Multi-platform: Claude Code, Codex, Cursor, Copilot, Gemini CLI,
 - [firecrawl/firecrawl](https://github.com/firecrawl/firecrawl) - 🔥 The Web Data API for AI - Power AI agents with clean web data
 - [musistudio/claude-code-router](https://github.com/musistudio/claude-code-router) - Use Claude Code as the foundation for coding infrastructure, allowing you to decide how to interact with the model while enjoying updates from Anthropic.
 - [qwibitai/nanoclaw](https://github.com/qwibitai/nanoclaw) - A lightweight alternative to OpenClaw that runs in containers for security.
 Connects to WhatsApp, Telegram, Slack, Discord, Gmail and other messaging apps,, has memory, scheduled jobs, and runs direct